Skip to main content

 • On Linux, it will be different.

-Put Cyton in Bootloaded Mode
+Put Cyton in Bootloader Mode

-• When you are happy with the code, you will have to put the 32bit board into bootloader mode.
-We don't have a way to remotely reset the chipKIT compatible IC, so you have to do it manually with the procedure that follows:
+• When you are happy with the code, you will have to put the 32-bit board into bootloader mode.
+We don't have a way to remotely reset the chipKIT-compatible IC, so you have to do it manually with the procedure that follows:

 reset_program